-Team Drive is now available for users in our NC State domain, but a Team Drive must be requested rather than created by an end user.
-A Team Drive can be requested for a project, committee, department, or other team related purpose.
+Shared drives are available for users in our NC State domain, but a Shared drive must be requested rather than created by an end user.
+A Shared drive can be requested for a project, committee, department, or other team related purpose.

 - Additional Drive information